Planning a SeaWorld San Diego vacation?

 If you are coming in from the San Diego International Airport you have a few options.
 Obviously, renting a car is going to be the fastest and most convenient, but you can also take a shuttle or Uber from the airport for a reasonable price.

 Traveling From Los Angeles

-From the Los Angeles International Airport it is about 123 miles.
-Which is about a 2 hour drive.
-If you are in California to experience the many amusement parks than this might be helpful information to navigate the time it takes to travel from LA to San Diego.
+From the Los Angeles International Airport, it is about 123 miles.
+Which is about a 2-hour drive.
+If you are in California to experience the many amusement parks then this might be helpful information to navigate the time it takes to travel from LA to San Diego.

 Are There Hotels On The SeaWorld Property?

 Image courtesy of Agoda (which is where we booked from)

 No, there are no hotels located on SeaWorld.
 When you are planning your SeaWorld San Diego vacation you will need to stay off property.
 There are many hotels located near the property that you can stay at, and many have shuttles that will take you to SeaWorld San Diego.

 We stayed at the Comfort Inn Sea World/ San Diego Zoo location and it was about a mile away.
 The hotel was very family-friendly and offered large rooms which is one reason why we booked it.
 You will find many hotel options close to SeaWorld.